 Indianapolis is an affordable and livable city offering a car-free downtown lifestyle for students.
 There is an active nightlife, and the city sponsors numerous cultural and sporting events, downtown shopping, restaurants, clubs, and cultural facilities.
 It has become a national leader in sponsoring amateur sporting events and is the home of the Indianapolis Colts—the NFL’s 2007 Super Bowl champions—and the NBA’s Indiana Pacers.

 Students also benefit from our established working relationships with professional organizations, local public agencies, and community-based organizations in the city.
 Members of the American Institute of Architects, American Planning Association, and American Society of Landscape Architects serve as mentors for MUD students.
-The city’s Department of Metropolitan Development, local community development corporations, and nonprofits have served as patrons and partners on community-based projects through the College of Architecture and Planning Indianapolis Center (CAP:IC).
+The city’s Department of Metropolitan Development, local community development corporations, and nonprofits have served as patrons and partners on community-based projects.

-The MUD classrooms and studio are housed in the heart of downtown's Wholesale District at the College of Architecture and Planning Indianapolis Center (CAP:IC), which was established in 2001.
-CAP:IC carries on the college’s 45-year tradition of engaging communities in Indianapolis by partnering student education with community service to improve the quality of life throughout Central Indiana.
+The MUD classrooms and studio are housed at the Platform in the College of Architecture and Planning's INDY Connector.
+CAP INDY Connector carries on the college’s 45-year tradition of engaging communities in Indianapolis by partnering student education with community service to improve the quality of life throughout Central Indiana.

 800-382-8540 and 765-289-1241